fmancinelli/fmancinelli.github.com/_posts/2012-03-12-The_Internet_of_the_future.markdown

 Basically, it was a network of *BBSes* that were storing and forwarding messages at each connection.
 A message sent from a node, could travel for days (because *BBSes* were exchanging data only few times per day) before reaching the destination.
 Imagine if an email takes a week to be answered which, by the way, was the case at that time on *FIDONet*.

-The advantage of this system was that it couldn't be brought down, because bringing it down would mean to shut down the telephone network which is quite more complicated than rewriting some [BGP](http://en.wikipedia.org/wiki/Border_Gateway_Protocol) tables.
+The advantage of this system was that it couldn't be brought down, because bringing it down would mean to shut down the telephone network, which is quite more complicated than rewriting some [BGP](http://en.wikipedia.org/wiki/Border_Gateway_Protocol) tables.

 Of course *BBSes* could have been shut down as well, but message routing could have been reconfigured accordingly.

 Today, however, we are in an even more interesting scenario.
 We don't even need the telephone network for doing something like this.
 We have wireless access points that can replace telephone land lines.
-By using wireless technology a mesh of communicating devices that are able to exchange information like *BBSes* connected through *FIDONet* were able to, more than 30 years ago.
+By using wireless technology, we can build a mesh of communicating devices that are able to exchange information like *BBSes* connected through *FIDONet* were able to, more than 30 years ago.

 Peer to peer protocols could automate a bit the job of correctly routing information to the good destination (remember [Gnutella](http://en.wikipedia.org/wiki/Gnutella)?)

 Of course, you can forget what the *Internet* of today offers us: immediate reply to every request, interactive applications, huge data transfer.

-The *Internet* of the future could be developed as a wireless mesh of interconnected networking devices that are able to route information similarly to how it is done today on the *Internet* but with no central authority capable of shutting it down.
+The free (as in freedom) *Internet* of the future could be developed as a wireless mesh of interconnected networking devices that are able to route information similarly to how it is done today on the *Internet*, but with no central authority capable of shutting it down.

-Luckily for us electromagnetic waves are way more elusive than *BGP* tables.
+In fact, and luckily for us, electromagnetic waves are way more elusive than *BGP* tables.

 This would truly be a free (as in freedom) and democratic *Internet*...
 And maybe will also solve the information overload we are experiencing nowadays.